An inclusive practice

 - learn and develop at their own pace

 Hear from one mum about her experience of using a childminder to care for her child.

 Many childcare providers look after children with special educational needs and/or disabilities (SEND in England or ALN in Wales).
 A child may be diagnosed before joining a setting, or the childcarer may be involved in identifying an individual need Childcare providers make daily observations of each child’s learning and development at their setting.
 This gives them a good understanding of whether each child is meeting expected milestones.
 If there are any concerns, the first thing a childcare provider will do is talk with the parent/s and work with you to support your child.
 They may also be able to help you find further support if needed.

-All childcare providers “must have arrangements in place to support children with SEN or disabilities.
+In England all childcare providers “must have arrangements in place to support children with SEN or disabilities.
 These arrangements should include a clear approach to identifying and responding to SEN. The benefits of early identification are widely recognised – identifying need at the earliest point, and then making effective provision, improves long-term outcomes for children.”
 (SEND Code of Practice 0-25 years).
 In Wales each child's individual needs including any special educational needs and disabilities must be planned and provided for.
 A new statutory support system for children and young people aged 0 to 25 in Wales with additional learning needs (ALN) is due to come into force in September 2021.
 Further information is available at the Additional Learning Needs (ALN) Transformation Programme frequently asked questions.

 In real life...

 One parent shares her story about identifying her son’s speech and language delay.